ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 A couple of years ago, I was tasked with manually checking all pages in a public Confluence space, for images that were missing alternate text.
 And if I found images missing alternate text, then I had to add this text to those images.

 This task is very cumbersome and tedius.
 And I eventually want to be a software engineer one day.
-Budding software engineers need to complete side projects on their own, and I was struggling to find projects that interested me and were within my level of expertise.
-I've never completed projects on my own before, and I like coding when I know I'm working to actually solve a problem I'm having, or a problem someone else is having.
+Budding software engineers need to complete side projects on their own, and I was struggling to find coding projects that interested me and were within my level of expertise.
+I've never completed coding projects on my own before, and I like coding when I know I'm working to actually solve a problem I'm having, or a problem someone else is having.

 ## The solution